Ferragamo brings Tuscan countryside to Milan Fashion Week with new collection

 Bold tones of emerald, indigo, orange, red and violet popped out among the taupe, caramel, biscuit beige, khaki and olive green landscape.

-The Tuscan countryside sprung in the heart of Milan on Saturday as Italian fashion designer Salvatore Ferragamo showed its Spring Summer 2019 collection, full of soft hues and rich leather.
+The Tuscan countryside sprung in the heart of Milan on Saturday (Sep 22) as Italian fashion designer Salvatore Ferragamo showed its Spring/Summer 2019 collection, full of soft hues and rich leather.

 Creative director of women's collections, Paul Andrew, and Guillame Meilland, head of the group's men's ready-to-wear, said the collection was inspired by the colour palette of Tuscany's rolling hills, vineyards and olive groves.